-Luigi is Lecturer and Doctoral researcher in International Humanitarian Law and International Criminal Law at Nottingham Trent University and University of Naples Federico II.
+Luigi teaches and researches in International Humanitarian Law and International Criminal Law at Nottingham Trent University.
+He holds a joint Ph.D. awarded by Nottingham Trent University and the University of Naples Federico II.
 He is a qualified barrister in Italy, specialized in Criminal Law and Human Rights.

 Luigi holds qualifications from the Geneva Academy of International Humanitarian Law and Human Rights, the Siracusa International Institute for Criminal Justice and Human Rights, the Irish Centre for Human Rights and Italian Institute for International Political Studies (ISPI).

-Luigi’s research interests focus on International Criminal Law, International Humanitarian Law, Critical and International Legal Theory, Penal Theory, and Supranational Criminology.
+Luigi’s research interests focus on International Criminal Law (ICL), International Humanitarian Law (IHL), Critical and International Legal Theory, Penal Theory, and Supranational Criminology.

-He is currently working on the issue of 'Indiscriminate Attacks' in armed conflicts as jus in bello violations, comparing the ICL and IHL legal frameworks and enquiring into the existing gaps in coverage between customary war crimes and the conduct enshrined in Art.8 of the 1998 Rome Statute of the International Criminal Court.
-He is conducting his research between NTU and the University of Naples Federico II (joint Ph.D.).
+He has completed his joint Ph.D. (in co-tutelle with the University of Naples Federico II) with a thesis titled 'Indiscriminate Attacks as Jus in Bello Violations' comparing the ICL and IHL legal frameworks and enquiring into the existing gaps in coverage between Humanitarian Law and the conduct enshrined in Art.8 of the 1998 Rome Statute of the International Criminal Court.

-Luigi is a member of the Centre for Rights and Justice.
+Luigi is a member of the ESIL (European Society of International Law) and of the NLS Centre for Rights and Justice.

 Luigi consulted as a junior expert in criminal justice and human rights for governmental and non-governmental organisations.